Human Resources

 • Avoid background noise.
 Got pets, children, or extra crunchy snacks?
 Put yourself on mute.

 • Keep your camera on.
-Being seen will help you stay engaged and accountable.
+Being visible will help you stay engaged and accountable.

 • Virtual bingo.
 Create a bingo board with training-related terms and have participants mark them off as they hear them during the training session.